AngryAlexCSUCI/AngryAlexDevelopment/README.md

 How to play:

 Use the Up arrow to move forward and the down arrow to move backwards.
 Use the Left and Right arrow keys to turn while in motion.
-Use the space key to shoot your weapon.
-<br><br>

-Dcoumentations:
-<br><br>
+Aim and shoot with the mouse.